kannangates/college-honsty-shop-whitelabel/server/README.md

-# Express Server for MFA API Routes
+# Express Server for API Routes

-This Express server handles MFA (Multi-Factor Authentication) API routes for the Vite React application.
+This Express server handles API routes for the Vite React application.
+Note: MFA functionality has been moved to Supabase Edge Functions.

 ## Setup